jharmer95/rpc.hpp/README.md

 - Cross-platform.
   - Supports every major compiler/operating system.
+- Easy to use.
+  - Only requires a few lines of code to provide the implementation of your client or server.
 - Modern.
-  - Utilizes features like C++17's [`constexpr if`](https://en.cppreference.com/w/cpp/language/if).
+  - Takes advantage of a lot of compile-time and generic programming features such as C++17's `constexpr if`.
+- Fast.
+  - See [COMPARISON](COMPARISON.md) to see how this library compares to the likes of `librpc` and `gRPC`.
-- Type-safe support for various types.
+- Support for various types.
-  - Supports most built-in/STL types out of the box.
+  - `std::string` / `std::vector` supported out of the box (more STL containers to come).
-  - Users can create serialization methods for their own custom types.
+  - Users can create serialization member functions for their own custom types.
-- Easy to use.
+    - Users can also provide `template` methods for serializing types outside of their control
 - Extensible support via "adapters".
   - Currently supported:
     - [nlohmann-json](https://github.com/nlohmann/json)